Cinch Home Warranty Reviews 2026: Sears' Home Protection Plan

 BBB Complaints: A Reality Check

-• Claim denials for issues like improper venting or pre-existing conditions not disclosed upfront
+• Claim denials for issues tied to improper venting or pre-existing conditions not disclosed upfront

 Pros